 - (iv) organisation of contributions necessary for the creation, operation or management of companies; - (v) creation, operation or management of trusts, companies or similar structures; - (c) trust or company service providers not already covered under points (a) or (b); - (d) real estate agents; - (e) other natural or legal persons trading in goods, only to the extent that payments are made or received in cash in an amount of EUR 10 000 or more, whether the transaction is executed in a single operation or in several operations which appear to be linked; - (f) providers of gambling services. - 1a.
-With the exception of casinos and online gambling, Member States may decide to exempt fully or in part providers of certain gambling services from national provisions transposing the provisions of this Directive on the basis of the proven low risk posed by the nature and scale of operations of such service providers. - Any decision taken by a Member State pursuant to this paragraph shall be notified to the Commission. - 2.
-Member States may decide that legal and natural persons, who engage in a financial activity on an occasional or very limited basis where there is little risk of money laundering or terrorist financing occurring, do not fall within the scope of this Directive provided that the legal or natural person fulfils all of the following criteria: - (a) the financial activity is limited in absolute terms; - (b) the financial activity is limited on a transaction basis; - (c) the financial activity is not the main activity; - (d) the financial activity is ancillary and directly related to the main activity; - (e) the main activity is not an activity mentioned in paragraph 1, with the exception of the activity referred to in point (3)(e) of paragraph 1; - (f) the financial activity is provided only to the customers of the main activity and is not generally offered to the public.
+With the exception of casinos and online gambling and following an appropriate risk assessment, Member States may decide to exempt fully or in part providers of certain gambling services from national provisions transposing the provisions of this Directive on the basis of the proven low risk posed by the nature and, where appropriate, the scale of operations of such services providers.

+Any decision taken by a Member State pursuant to this paragraph shall be notified, along with a justification based on a specific risk assessment, to the Commission, who shall verify that exemptions are used in strictly limited and justified circumstances.
+The Commission shall communicate the decision to the other Member States.